hallzy/rpn-calculator/README.md

 > ===============================================================
 > ```
 >
-> This is what we get if we use the `deg` command:
+> This is what we get if we use the `degree` command:
 >
 > ```
 > ===============================================================